Learning Successor Features with Distributed Hebbian Temporal Memory: Background

 \subsection{Hidden Markov Model}

-Partially observable Markov process can be approximated by a Hidden Markov model (HMM) with hidden state space $H$ and observation space $O$. $O$ is the same as in $\mathcal{M}$, but $H$ generally is not equal $S$.
-Variables $H_t$ represent an unobservable (hidden) approximated state of the environment which evolves over time, and observable variables $O_t$ represent observations that depend on the same time step state $H_t$, and $h_t, o_t$ are corresponding values of this random variables.
-For the sake of simplicity, we suppose that actions are fully observable and information about them is included into $H_t$ variables.
-For the process of length $T$ with state values $h_{1:T} = (h_1, \ldots, h_T)$ and $o_{1:T} = (o_1, \ldots, o_T)$, the Markov property yields the following factorization of the generative model:
+A partially observable environment can be approximated by a Hidden Markov Model (HMM) with hidden state space $H$ and observation space $O$.
+Generally, $H$ is not equal to environemnts state space $S$ since the environemnt's true structure is usually unknown.
+For simplicity, we assume that actions are fully observable and that information about them is contained in hidden state.
+For the process of length $T$ with state values $h_{1:T} = (h_1, \ldots, h_T)$ and observations $o_{1:T} = (o_1, \ldots, o_T)$, the Markov property yields the following factorization of the generative model:

-In case of discrete hidden state, a time-independent stochastic transition matrix can be learned with Baum–Welch algorithm \citep{baum_welch_1970}, a variant of Expectation Maximization algorithm.
-To compute the statistics for the expectation step, it employs the forward-backward algorithm, which is a special case of sum-product algorithm \citep{sum_product}.
+In the case of a discrete hidden state variable, a time-independent stochastic transition matrix can be learned with the Baum-Welch algorithm \citep{baum_welch_1970}, a variant of the expectation maximization (EM) algorithm.
+To compute the statistics for the expectation step, it uses the forward-backward algorithm, which is a special case of the sum-product algorithm \citep{sum_product}.